Your wedding day is on the horizon, and your mind has turned to the question of what you should wear.

 The apparent disadvantage of tux rental is that you have to give it back after the rental period has expired, and you cannot alter it to fit your body better.

-Be aware also of tux rental cost pitfalls such as the damage deposit.
+Even though the lower average cost of renting a tux can be enticing, be aware also of tux rental cost pitfalls such as the damage deposit.
 This fee can be around $50 or sometimes more, depending on the quality of the tux.
 If you spill something down the tux during your wedding, you can wave that money goodbye.

 Buying preloved is a highly savvy way to shop, and you can often pick up a tuxedo that you can keep for the same amount as the average tuxedo rental prices.
 Also, if you’ve got your heart set on a designer tux, this is a great way to get your desired look for a fraction of the price.